-This project aims to extract knowledge from different unstructured sources.
-In text mining, information is usually obtained by identifying patterns and trends through statistical or machine learning from text.
-In addition to the meaning of the words and the main message passed in writing, the text produced brings different information from the emotions of the one who is writing it.
-In this way, the objective in this area is to represent texts in the vector space, to develop classification algorithms and to build applications focused on the analysis of feelings.
+This project aims to extract knowledge from different unstructured sources about a given domain.
+In text mining, information is usually obtained by identifying patterns and trends through statistical or machine learning from texts.
+In this way, the objective in this area focuses on representing texts in the vector space, developing classification algorithms and building applications aimed at the study domain.

-In this context, affective computing establishes itself as emotion-related computing, coming from emotions or deliberately influencing emotions.
-This area has many open challenges, especially in the area of emotion detection and classification.
-It comprises the study and development of systems that can recognize, interpret, process, and simulate human affection.
-The objective of this project is to develop and use devices capable of recognizing facial expressions, gestures, speech, changes in body temperature, respiratory rhythm, among others, as well as extracting significant patterns of these captured data.
+In addition to the meaning of the words and the main message that one wants to convey during the writing, the text produced brings with it different information about the emotions of the one who is writing it.
+In this context, affective computing is established as computing related to emotion, derived from emotions or that deliberately influences emotions.
+This area has many open challenges, especially in the area of detecting and classifying emotions.
+It comprises the study and development of systems that can recognize, interpret, process and simulate human affection.
+The objective of this project is to develop and use devices capable of recognizing facial expressions, gestures, speech, changes in body temperature, breathing rhythm, among others, as well as extracting significant patterns from these captured data.

 - Eduardo Bezerra

 - Francis Steen (UCLA)

 - FAPERJ APQ1 announcement, project “Multiple non-redundant groupings in graphs with attributes”, in the 2016-Current period, with the coordination of Professor Gustavo Guedes.
 Financed amount: R$ 8,500.00;

 - FAPERJ Notice Installation, in the 2017-2018 period, with the coordination of Professor Gustavo Guedes.
 Financed amount: R$ 6,950.00;

 These projects are being developed by the group members and total a financing amount of approximately R$ 15,450.00.